genomicsITER/RSV/README.md

 <a name="Update logs"></a>
 ## Update logs ##

+> April 10, 2025.
+The preprint is alive at medRxiv.
+Enjoy the reading! ;=)

 > April 29, 2024.
 Completed the nanopore-based long-reads processing code and tools sections; also added a new reference [<a href="#References">12</a>].

 > April 12, 2024.
 Added a link to the RSV GH-repository of <a href="https://github.com/OMIC-G">OMIC-G</a>, <i>'Red de laboratorios para la aplicación de Omicas a la Microbiología Clínica en Galicia'</i>.